BenPrt/infinity-records-website/README.md

 The whole application is available in two languages (English and French) and have a responsive web-mobile version.
 The application is also a Progressive Web App, so you can even pin the website as an app on your phone.

 When I developed and first deployed the application, I used to use my personal Git platform on my own server, and Jenkins to automate the builds and deployments of the application on my Nginx server with Virtual Hosts.
-But as having my own server was costing me much, I finally decided to migrate everything on Heroku on a free plan.
+But since having my own server was costing me much, I finally decided to migrate everything to Heroku on a free plan.

 ## Organisation